spacetelescope/stginga/docs/source/plugins_manual/backgroundsub.rst

   :alt: BackgroundSub plugin

 This local plugin is used to calculate and subtract background value.
-Currently, it only handles constant background and there is no way to save the subtracted image.
-However, subtraction parameters can be saved to a JSON file, which then can be reloaded as well.
+Currently, it only handles constant background.
+Subtraction parameters can be saved to a JSON file, which then can be reloaded as well.
+The subtracted image can be saved using :ref:`local-plugin-saveimage`.

 It is customizable using ``~/.ginga/plugin_BackgroundSub.cfg``::